 As a teenager, she taught herself to draw realistic, detailed pencil drawings of the Beatles and sold them to classmates for 50 cents each.
-She abandoned drawing soon after because for her, detailed drawing made her head want to explode!
+She abandoned drawing soon after because, for her, a detailed drawing made her head want to explode!
 Many years later when she returned to school for a degree in graphic design and multimedia, she found that what she had learned as a teenager had stuck.

 When Claudia was laid off from her job in late 2001 did she decide to pursue watercolor.
 It had been a dream since an earlier career as an artisan, hand weaving loose, textural, drape-able fabric for a fashion designer where color and texture were her creative elements.
 Independent study and a watercolor critique group ensued for many years, exploring subject matter and technique.
-Her approach to subject matter as portraiture emerged as did her attraction to looseness.
+Her approach to the subject matter as portraiture emerged as did her attraction to looseness.

-With a major move to South Florida in late 2013 she decided to declare herself an artist and sell her work.
-She recently won an Emerging Artist Award with the Gold Coast Watercolor Society in which she is a member.
+With a major move to South Florida in late 2013, she decided to declare herself an artist and sell her work.
+She recently won an Emerging Artist Award with the Gold Coast Watercolor Society of which she is a member.
 She also received an Honorable Mention and Special Recognition for two pieces in the painting category of an online art competition, Nature, at Light Space & Time online gallery.

 This year she will be applying for membership in additional professional art organizations.
 She continues to expand her reach through local art shows and festivals in South Florida and has an online presence with her own website at ClaudiaHafnerWatercolor.com, Facebook, Instagram, and Pinterest. http://www.ClaudiaHafnerWatercolor.com.